NABEEL-AHMED-JAMIL/free-app/README.md

-# Multiple Video Players
+# Demo Application

 This repository contains a simple HTML page with three video players.

 ## Video Preview

-Click [here](https://www.example.com/your_video.mp4) to watch a preview of the video players.
+Click [here](https://github.com/NABEEL-AHMED-JAMIL/free-app/blob/main/index.html) to watch a preview of the video players.

 ## How to Use